 Linn received his B.S. in Accounting from Juniata in 1998 and was a four-year letterman for the Eagles, earning First Team All-Conference honors in 1997.
 He received his M.A. in Education in 2002 from Union.

 Linn is married to the former Amy Jo Killion, and the couple has three children – two daughters, Lillian and Lilah, and a son, Logan.

-John Gray is beginning his ninth season at Union, serving as the defensive line coach.
+John Gray is beginning his 10th season at Union, serving as the defensive line coach.
 In 2004, he headed up the linebacking corps.